Stephen Flaherty: Career

 The critically acclaimed Ragtime (also with a book by Terrence McNally) had its world premiere in Toronto in December 1996, its American premiere in Los Angeles in June 1997, and its Broadway premiere in January 1998, where it ran for two years.
 It won four Tony Awards, including Best Book and Best Score (for Flaherty and Ahrens), the Drama Desk Award for Best Musical and was also nominated for two Grammy Awards for its two cast recordings.
 Its London production (2003) was nominated for the Olivier Award for Best Musical.
 The show was revived on Broadway in November 2009, where it was again critically acclaimed and nominated for the Tony Award for Best Revival of a Musical.

-In October 2024 it was produced as a two-week gala production at New York City Center, directed by Encores!
+In October 2024, Ragtime was produced as a two-week gala production at New York City Center, directed by Encores!
 Artistic Director Lear deBessonet, and again received rave reviews.
-The production was subsequently produced by Lincoln Center Theater at the Vivian Beaumont Theater, again directed by Lear deBessonet, officially opening on October 16, 2025.
-The production marked the show's third appearance on Broadway and Flaherty's fifth show at Lincoln Center Theater.
+The production was subsequently produced by Lincoln Center Theater at the Vivian Beaumont Theater, again directed by deBessonet, officially opening on October 16, 2025.
+The production marked the show's third appearance on Broadway and Flaherty and Ahrens' fifth show at Lincoln Center Theater.
+The production won 4 Tony Awards including Best Revival of a Musical.
+It also won 5 Drama Desk Awards, 5 Outer Critics Circle Awards, 3 Drama League Awards (all including Outstanding Revival of a Musical), and received a Special Citation from the New York Drama Critics Circle Awards.
+Its lead actors, Joshua Henry and Caissie Levy, both won Tony Awards as Best Actor and Best Actress in a musical.
+An original cast recording of the Lincoln Center production was released in January 2026 on Concord.

 Following the success of Ragtime, Flaherty and Ahrens returned to Broadway in 2000 with Seussical, based on the works of Dr. Seuss, and co-conceived with Eric Idle.
 The original Broadway cast album was nominated for a Grammy Award, and Flaherty also received a Drama Desk nomination for Best Music.

 When the stock and amateur rights to the show were released following the Broadway run and its subsequent national tour, Seussical immediately became the most performed show in America.
 In 2008, there was a critically acclaimed off-Broadway revival directed by Marcia Milgrom Dodge, who would also go on to direct the Tony-nominated revival of Ragtime the following year.

 After writing three shows for Lincoln Center Theater, Flaherty and Ahrens next returned to Broadway with the musical Rocky the Musical.
 The show premiered in Hamburg, Germany in October 2012.
 The musical has a book by Thomas Meehan and Sylvester Stallone, based on Stallone's original screenplay.
 Rocky premiered on Broadway at the Winter Garden Theatre, officially opening on March 13, 2014.
 The musical was directed by Alex Timbers, with choreography by Steven Hoggett and Kelly Devine.
 The show was nominated for 4 Tony Awards and 7 Drama Desk Awards including Outstanding Musical.